 Insurers, however, don't treat customer journeys holistically.
 Different departments are responsible for different parts of the journey.
 The flow of information is often siloed as departments don't communicate with each other.

-This creates piecemeal and fragmented digital steps, not digital journeys, resulting in a sub-optimal customer experience.
+This creates piecemeal and fragmented digital steps, not digital journeys, resulting in a sub-optimal customer experience in insurance.

 The digital journey needs to be thought of as a unified, end-to-end experience - not a collection of stand-alone interactions.
 But achieving that is easier said than done.